 One of the best things about London is that our museums are free.
 Head over to the world-class; Natural History Museum, The Victoria and Albert Museum and the incredible British Museum (to name a mere few).

-Both Londoners and visitors alike love to wander the impressive collections, especially on a lazy weekend in the city.
+Both Londoners and visitors totally love to wander the impressive collections, especially on a lazy weekend in the city.
 It really is amazing and the best things to do this weekend in London if you love museums.

 9.)
 Visit Whitechapel

 The infamous stomping ground of Jack The Ripper, Whitechapel has thankfully returned from his scary grips!
-Nowadays, we can all go and learn about the past in a dedicated Jack The Ripper Tour, or if that doesn’t take your fancy, head over to the Whitechapel Gallery that showcases some of the world’s best up and coming artists.
+Nowadays, we can all go and learn about the past in a dedicated Jack The Ripper Tour.

 If you’re feeling peckish, grab a table at Tayyabs, for some traditional Punjabi cuisine and the best curries in London.
 It’s one of the most famous in the area, so expect a queue.

 Long gone are the horses of days gone by, nowadays, the Stables in Camden is a rabbit warren of cobbled streets, vintage stores and worldly food that you’ll struggle to resist.
 Don’t forget to visit Cyber Dog too – a 90’s neon rave store that is beyond funky.

 It’s so much fun and the market is changing almost every day.

 London has many nooks and crannies that are just begging to be explored.
 Even for us Londoners, it’s easy to overlook some of these hidden spots in the city.
 From the ears and noses scattered around Covent Garden, caves and much more.

 London is a treasure trove of secret places to discover and sometimes it’s just good to find something a little different.